Skip to content

 Toggle

-Your Reality Check will usually be shipped within 24 hours of receiving your order via DHL.
-Shipping normally takes 1-2 business days.
-You can therefore expect to receive your Reality Check test kit 2-4 business days after placing your order.
+Your Reality Check is usually dispatched with DHL within 24 hours of your order being placed during the week.
+Shipping typically takes 1-2 business days.
+So, you can expect your Reality Check test kit to arrive 2-4 business days after ordering.

 How can I track my shipment?